nixworks/public/news/2007/07/25/README.md

 ##### United States House Committee on the Judiciary
 ### [ The United States House Committee on the Judiciary votes 22-17 to approve a report citing former White House counsel Harriet Miers and current Chief of Staff for President George W. Bush Joshua Bolten for failing to comply with subpoenas regarding the dismissal of U.S. attorneys controversy. ](/news/2007/07/25/the-united-states-house-committee-on-the-judiciary-votes-22-17-to-approve-a-report-citing-former-white-house-counsel-harriet-miers-and-curr.md)
-_Context: dismissal of U.S. attorneys controversy, Joshua Bolten, White House, Harriet Miers, United States House Committee on the Judiciary, U.S. President, subpoena, George W. Bush_
+_Context: U.S. President, White House, United States House Committee on the Judiciary, Joshua Bolten, George W. Bush, Harriet Miers, subpoena, dismissal of U.S. attorneys controversy_

 ##### Car bomb
 ### [ A car bomb in the Mansour district of Baghdad kills at least 30 Iraqis celebrating their team's victory in an Asian Cup match against South Korea.
 Another suicide attack in East Baghdad kills another 20. ](/news/2007/07/25/a-car-bomb-in-the-mansour-district-of-baghdad-kills-at-least-30-iraqis-celebrating-their-team-s-victory-in-an-asian-cup-match-against-south.md)
-_Context: Iraq, Iraq, Mansour district, Baghdad, South Korea, Asian Cup, car bomb_
+_Context: Baghdad, Asian Cup, South Korea, Mansour district, car bomb, Iraq, Iraq_

 ##### Release 23 of its captured fighters
 ### [ 8 of the 23 South Koreans held hostage by the Taliban in Afghanistan are released, while one of the hostages is executed.
 The Taliban gives further warning that the remaining hostages will be killed. ](/news/2007/07/25/8-of-the-23-south-koreans-held-hostage-by-the-taliban-in-afghanistan-are-released-while-one-of-the-hostages-is-executed-the-taliban-gives.md)
-_Context: Taliban, release 23 of its captured fighters, Afghanistan_
+_Context: Taliban, Afghanistan, release 23 of its captured fighters_

 ##### Arab League
 ### [ The first delegation from the Arab League comprising the foreign ministers of Egypt and Jordan visits Israel to talk about the Arab Peace Initiative. ](/news/2007/07/25/the-first-delegation-from-the-arab-league-comprising-the-foreign-ministers-of-egypt-and-jordan-visits-israel-to-talk-about-the-arab-peace-i.md)
-_Context: Arab Peace Initiative, Jordan, Israel, Arab League, Egypt_
+_Context: Arab League, Arab Peace Initiative, Israel, Jordan, Egypt_

 ##### Iraq
 ### [ Iraq's largest Sunni Arab bloc, The Iraqi Accordance Front, suspends its membership in Prime Minister Nouri al-Maliki's coalition government. ](/news/2007/07/25/iraq-s-largest-sunni-arab-bloc-the-iraqi-accordance-front-suspends-its-membership-in-prime-minister-nouri-al-maliki-s-coalition-governmen.md)
-_Context: Sunni, Nouri al-Maliki, Iraq Prime Minister, coalition government, Arab, Iraq, Iraqi Accordance Front_
+_Context: Iraq, Iraq Prime Minister, Iraqi Accordance Front, Arab, Nouri al-Maliki, coalition government, Sunni_

 ##### Russia
 ### [ A Russian subcontractor advises that Iran's first nuclear power reactor will be ready in August 2008. ](/news/2007/07/25/a-russian-subcontractor-advises-that-iran-s-first-nuclear-power-reactor-will-be-ready-in-august-2008.md)